ssentinull/hugo-portfolio/content/blogs/create-api-using-golang-architecture.md

 This layering technique produces a system that's testable, independent of frameworks, independent of UI, independent of database, and independent of any external agency.
 The rule of this architecture is very straightforward; source code dependencies can only point inwards.
 In other words, the inner circle can know nothing about the outer circle, while something declared in the outer circle can not be mentioned in the inner circle.

-As seen in the diagram above, the architecture comprises of four layers:
+As seen in the diagram above, the architecture comprises four layers:

-1. Entities - business rules in the form of objects with methods, or a set of data structures with functions.
+1. Entities - objects that correlate to the business at hand.
 2. Use Cases - manages the flow of data to and from entities.
-3. Interface Adapters - converts use cases' or entities' data format to external agency's data format.
+3. Interface Adapters - converts use cases' data format to a more general data format.
-4. Frameworks and Drives - consists of external frameworks and tools.
+4. Frameworks and Drives - external frameworks and tools.

 ## Implementing Entities.

 In our project, we'll refer to 'entities' as 'models'.
 Since we're making a library app, we'll be dealing with books, so a book is our entity.
 For the book entity, let's just use the most basic property that a book has, plus a couple of necessary attributes for our database; ID, Title, Author, Description, Published At, Created At, Updated At, Deleted At.
 Referring back to the [Golang Standard Layout](https://github.com/golang-standards/project-layout), all modules that are meant to be exported must be placed in the `/pkg` dir.
 So, we create a `/pkg/model`, a place where all future entities will reside, and place `book.go` there.

 {{< code language="go" title="book.go" id="1" >}}

-    package model

-    import "time"

-    type Book struct {
-        ID          int64     `json:"id"`
-        Title       string    `json:"title"`
-        Author      string    `json:"author"`
-        Description string    `json:"description"`
-        PublishedAt time.Time `json:"published_at"`
-        CreatedAt   time.Time `json:"created_at"`
-        UpdatedAt   time.Time `json:"updated_at"`
-        DeletedAt   time.Time `json:"deleted_at"`
-    }

-{{< /code >}}

-## Implementing External Interfaces.

-The external interface that we use in our app is in the form of a database connection.
-We'll cover more in-depth regarding database setup in part three of this series, but in the meantime, we'll focus on how a database connection is implemented as an individual layer.
-Since we're dealing with datastore, we'll use the term 'repository' instead of 'external interface'.

-Before we create the repository, make sure to define a book repository interface in our book model.
-The interface is used as a means of contract and communication between the layers.

-{{< code language="go" title="book.go" id="2" >}}

     package model

     import (